markushaug/homify-sonos/README.md

-## homify-sonos - Sonos Module for homify
+## homify-sonos - Sonos Plug-in for homify
 Control you Sonos-Devices with homify

 ## Features
 - Control you Sonos-Device over the upnp-interface

 ## Coming soon
 - Discover function, to discover all Sonos-devices in your local network (upnp-broadcast)